pdaverh/spring-petclinic/readme.md

 docker run -p 8080:8080 petclinic:latest
 ```

-After the server starts, the app will be available at `localhost:8080`.
+After the server starts, the app will be available at `localhost:8080` or designated service route.